bengineer19/BuckPSU/README.md

 Arduino library for cheap-as-chips DC-DC converters

 See [example here](https://github.com/bengineer19/BuckPSU/blob/master/examples/BuckPSU_example/BuckPSU_example.ino).
+This isn't guaranteed to work with all models, this is just what I found works and thought I'd share it in case it's helpful to anyone else.

-Read more at my [blog post.](https://benjames.io/2018/06/29/secret-uart-on-chinese-dcdc-converters/)
+Read more (including pinouts and connection details) at my [blog post.](https://benjames.io/2018/06/29/secret-uart-on-chinese-dcdc-converters/)